 The answer to this question will vary a bit depending on the nature of the commercial property and your business.
 Clean your drains too often, and you’ll waste time and energy.
 Wait too long, however, and you’ll just be making the task more difficult.

 For most commercial properties, having a monthly cleaning schedule provides the best middle ground between too often and too far apart.
-Setting aside a date near the start of each month is a good, easy-to-remember and establish practice.
+Setting aside a date near the start of each month is a good, easy-to-remember, and established practice.

 Some commercial properties that tend to wind up putting more solid waste down their drains may need to clean their drains more frequently—such as on a weekly basis.